Gluing affine vortices: Introduction

 \subsection{Extensions and applications}

-As we have explained, the immediate motivation for studying the gluing of affine vortices is from the project of the author with Woodward \cite{Woodward_Xu}, which aims at defining the open quantum Kirwan map.
-Moreover, using the technique and analytical setting of this paper, one can construct the gluing map for affine vortices over ${\bm C}$, and the gluing map w.r.t. the adiabatic limit.
-This would be an important step towards the resolution of Salamon's quantum Kirwan map conjecture in the symplectic setting, initiated in \cite{Ziltener_thesis} \cite{Ziltener_book}.
+As we have explained, the immediate motivation for studying the gluing of affine vortices is from the project of the author with Woodward \cite{Woodward_Xu}, aiming at defining an ``open quantum Kirwan map.''
+The open quantum Kirwan map is a morphism of $A_\infty$ algebras from the quasimap Fukaya $A_\infty$ algebra of $L_V$ to a bulk-deformed Fukaya $A_\infty$ algebra of the Lagrangian in the quotient $X$.

+Moreover, using the technique and the analytical setting of this paper, one can construct the gluing map for affine vortices over ${\mb C}$, and the gluing map with respect to the adiabatic limit.
+This would be an important step towards the resolution of Salamon's quantum Kirwan map conjecture in the symplectic setting, initiated in \cite{Ziltener_thesis} \cite{Ziltener_book} (proved by Woodward \cite{Woodward_15} in the algebraic case).
+If one allows a nontrivial superpotential in the general setting of the GLSM, where affine vortices are often referred to as pointlike instantons, then the corresponding gluing construction is necessary to establish a relation between the GLSM correlation functions and Gromov--Witten invariants.
+This is part of the on-going project of the author with G. Tian \cite{Limit2}.

-In symplectic geometry and gauge theory there are other types of objects which are translation invariant rather than conformal invariant.
-The figure 8 bubble, appeared in the strip shrinking limits of pseudoholomorphic quilts (see \cite{Wehrheim_Woodward_2012} \cite{Wehrheim_Woodward_2015} \cite{Bottman_Wehrheim_2015}), is such an example.
-There are also infinite dimensional examples, such as the anti-self-dual equation over ${\bm C} \times \Sigma$ (see \cite{Wehrheim_2006}).
+One specific feature of the affine vortex equation is that the equation has only translation invariance but not conformal invariance.
+In symplectic geometry and gauge theory there are other types of objects which have the same symmetry types.
+The figure-eight bubble, appeared in the strip shrinking limits of pseudoholomorphic quilts (see \cite{Wehrheim_Woodward_2012} \cite{Wehrheim_Woodward_2015} \cite{Bottman_Wehrheim_2018}), is such an example.
+There are also examples in gauge theory, such as the anti-self-dual equation or the monopole equation over ${\mb C} \times \Sigma$ (see \cite{Wehrheim_2006} and \cite{Donghao_2018}) and over the product of the real line with a noncompact three-manifold with cylindrical ends (see \cite{Xu_2019}).
 We hope that the technique of this paper can be used in the gluing construction for other translation invariant equations.

-In the joint project with G. Tian (see \cite{Tian_Xu, Tian_Xu_2, Tian_Xu_3, Tian_Xu_2017}), we are developing a mathematical theory of gauged linear sigma model.
-To prove the relation between GLSM correlation functions and GW invariants, we have to consider the gluing of point-like instantons.
-As we have indicated in this introduction, these instantons are generalizations of affine vortices with extra terms coming from a superpotential $W$; or in other words, solutions to the gauged Witten equation over ${\bm C}$, which is translation invariant.
-We will carry out this gluing construction in the future and certain strategies and technical results from this paper can definitely be useful in that case.